 Oxen fords to the south?

 The causeway to the south of the city would have involved crossing numerous waterways and not just one.
 What is now South Oxford is on a number of islands surrounded by the Thames and a number of different streams.
-On the one hand, this might suggest that it would not have been an ideal, as it was a cumbersome section of road, whereas, on the other hand, it would have been a convenient route in, as the crossings are likely to have been shallow and with a firmer footing.
-Furthermore, we know of two tenth-century fords to the south of the city, even though the landscape would have changed once the causeway was built, as well as bridges and mills.
+On the one hand, this might suggest it would not have been an ideal path, as it was a cumbersome section of road but, on the other hand, it would have been a convenient route in, as the crossings are likely to have been shallow and with a firmer footing.
+Furthermore, we know of two tenth-century fords to the south of the city – even though the landscape would have changed once the causeway was built – as well as bridges and mills.
 R. H. C. Davis argued that this all suggested that this was likely to be the place of the crossing, although he believed it would have been a number of fords and not just one.

 There are a couple of things one might say in response to Davis’ idea.
 Firstly, it is unsurprising that the town became associated with a ford (or fords), as the rivers would have been major obstacles on the route between Southampton and Northampton, which is precisely why the causeway was built.
 Secondly, even if there were a number of fords, this wouldn’t rule out the possibility of there being a larger more prominent one from which the town gained its name, given that you would have had to cross the bigger Thames, as well as smaller waterways.
 Indeed, the long and watery approach to Oxford may well have felt like one big ford at times, especially in times of flood.

 The main source for this article was R. H. C. Davis’ ‘The Ford, the River and the City’, Oxoniensia XXXVII (1973), pp. 258-67.